-Some design aspects of the house are still not finalized, and the biggest point of indecision has been the siding.
-Unlike the roof, which had always been planned to be standing seam steel (in green, below), the siding has remained in limbo almost up to the last minute.
+Some design aspects of the house were still not finalized until much later, and the biggest point of indecision was the siding.
+Unlike the roof, which had always been planned to be standing seam steel (in green, below), the choice of siding remained in limbo almost up to the last minute.
 The options are listed in the order I'd considered them.

 My first choice was genuine antique barn boards.
 I love their rugged, weathered look and their irregular widths.
-Unfortunately, the market for barn boards has exploded, and they now command outrageous prices—up to $10 or more per board!
+Unfortunately, the market for barn boards has exploded, and they now command outrageous prices.
 So, scratch this one off the list.

 Plain Vertical Planks

 Plain natural vertical boards seemed like a good substitute for barn boards.
-But good quality new boards aren't much cheaper than recycled barn boards.
+But good quality new boards aren't much cheaper than old recycled ones.

 Since I did the guest house in board and batten, I thought it might tie things together.
-This option might become the choice based solely on cost: it's the cheapest by far.
+This option became my choice based almost solely on cost, being the cheapest by far.
 And my cabin provides a good indication of how durable it can be.

 Log Home Exterior

 For a brief time I entertained the idea of simulating a log home, with a field stone foundation: it seemed to fit the setting nicely.
 But, as I've related elsewhere, I'm not especially fond of faux finishes.
 Not to mention that some of the "logs" are as much as $130 per piece!
 Yes, seriously.
 So, scratch this one off the list.